 All in all, while others call The Last of Us Part II the best narrative and survival zombie game for PS4, others refer to it as a shallow disappointment.
 What we can affirm is that you have to try it to believe it.
 The IP is the successor of one of the best games ever made for a modern-day gaming console, so it is packing something that can keep you hooked for the days to come.

-- The Last of Us Part II features a significant improvement in graphics that provides a more immersive and visually stunning experience.
+- The graphics in The Last of Us Part II have been significantly improved, resulting in a more immersive and visually spectacular experience.

-- The soundtrack is amazing and adds to the immersion.
+- The soundtrack is fantastic and contributes to the immersion.

-- The stealth kill animations are reused every time, which can burn you out after playing the game for hours.
+- The stealth animations are replayed every time, which can tire you out after hours of play.

 15. Dying Light 2